DSC-SPIDAL/E599-high-performance-big-data/fall-2020/1/code/input_data/README.md

-Contains all the data from the log file.
-Data related all the IndyCar Series 2018 race.
-There are 37 features including car number, time of day, lap distance, vehicle speed, gear, brake, acceleration, steering and more.
-Data is stored approximately every millisecond for each of the 33 cars participating in the race.
+Contains all the speed data for the cars that participated and completed the 2018 race.
+The data is structured such that the columns store data for each of the cars while the rows store the speed of each car per second.